stanislaw/SoftwareDesignHeuristics/README.md

 Similarly, requirements specifications can easily take on an encyclopedic form, making them hard to navigate and comprehend.

-When creating such documents, it’s important to establish a guiding principle that helps readers mentally map and navigate the content.
+When creating such documents, it's important to establish a guiding principle that helps readers mentally map and navigate the content.
 Ideally, the document should include a unifying narrative or story that makes it easier to follow, even if the underlying information is complex or diverse.
 A clear structure and